tecoevo/genedrives_mating/README.md

 This repository contains and all of the code and data required to reproduce the figures presented in: *On the effect of mating complexity on gene drive dynamics*.

+All the final figures are also included in the repository.
 The code included comes in two types:

 1. Code for running numerical simulations and generating data (written in a mixture of Matlab and Mathematica)
 2. Code for loading the numerical simulation data and plotting it to reproduce the figures as shown in the text (written in Matlab and Mathematica)